 Educational programmes involve activities and experiences for children, as follows:

 • Physical development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
-Children must also be helped to understand the importance of physical activity and to make healthy choices in relation to food
+Children are also supported to understand the importance of physical activity and to make healthy choices in relation to food.

-• Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measure
+• Mathematics involves providing children with opportunities to develop and improve their skills in counting, subitising, comparing and using numbers, exploring shape, positional language and pattern.

-• Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment
+• Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, the past and the environment

-• Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology Practitioners must consider the individual needs, interests, and stage of development of each child in their care, and must use this information to plan a variety of activities in art, music, movement, dance, role-play, and design and technology.
+• Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities including art, music, movement, dance, role-play and design.